xizon/poemkit/README.md

 * Provides a common web page components and layouts
 * Automatically bundle and generate independent core CSS and JS files
 * Project supports automatic deployments from a number of repository hosting services via pm2
-* The default components demo is embedded with commonly used third-party animation libraries and grid system, such as Bootstrap 4+, GSAP, FontAwesome, Three, Pixi, etc., so that you can quickly expand your website
+* The default components import some third-party plug-ins, such as  grid system of Bootstrap 4, GSAP animation library, FontAwesome icon library, 3D engine, etc., so that you can quickly expand your website (Support on-demand configuration)

 * * *